-Specific Issues for Privately Offered Funds
+Specific Issues for Private Funds

-Privately offered funds, such as hedge funds, venture capital funds and private equity funds, typically rely on the Rule 506 safe harbor without registration under the Securities Act.
-Such funds generally rely on Section 3(c)(1) or 3(c)(7) under the Investment Company Act when making a Rule 506 offering.
+Privately offered funds - such as hedge funds, venture capital funds and private equity funds - typically rely on the Rule 506 safe harbor when raising funds.
+Such funds generally rely on Section 3(c)(1) or 3(c)(7) under the Investment Company Act (ICA) when making Rule 506 offering.

-Privately offered funds are precluded from relying on either of the two exclusions if they make a public offering of their securities.
-Section 3(c)(1) excludes from the definition of "investment company" any issuer whose outstanding securities (other than short-term paper) are beneficially owned by less than 100 beneficial owners.
-Section 3(c)(7) excludes from the definition of "investment company" any issuer whose outstanding securities are owned exclusively by persons who, at the time of acquisition of such securities, are "qualified purchasers".
+Section 3(c)(1) excludes from the definition of "investment company" any issuer whose outstanding securities (other than short-term paper) are beneficially owned by not more than 100 beneficial owners.
+Section 3(c)(7) excludes from the definition of "investment company" any issuer whose outstanding securities are owned exclusively by persons who, at the time of acquisition of such securities, are "qualified purchasers."
 In addition, under either exemption, the issuer must not be making and must not at the time of the sale propose to be making a public offering of its securities.

-In the SEC's view, privately offered funds are permitted to use general solicitation or advertising when selling securities under Rule 506(c) without losing either of the exemptions available under the Investment Company Act.
+Under Rule 506(c), privately offered funds may use general solicitation or advertising when selling securities under Rule 506(c) without losing either of the exemptions available under the ICA.

-Background of Proposed Amendment to Rule 144A
+Background of Rule 144A

-Rule 144A is a non-exclusive safe harbor exemption from the registration requirements of the Securities Act for resales of certain "restricted securities" to QIBs.
-In order for a transaction to come within existing Rule 144A, a seller must have a reasonable basis for believing that the offeree or purchaser is a QIB and must take reasonable steps to ensure that the purchaser is aware that the seller may rely on Rule 144A.
-Further, only securities that, when issued, were not of the same class as securities listed on a U.S. securities exchange or quoted on a U.S. automated interdealer quotation system are eligible for resale under Rule 144A.
+Rule 144A is a nonexclusive safe harbor exemption from the Securities Act's registration requirements for resales of certain "restricted securities" to QIBs.
+For a transaction to come within existing Rule 144A, a seller must have a reasonable basis for believing that the offeree or purchaser is a QIB and must take reasonable steps to ensure that the purchaser is aware that the seller may rely on Rule 144A.
+Further, only securities that were not, when issued, of the same class as securities listed on a U.S. securities exchange or quoted on a U.S. automated interdealer quotation system are eligible for resale under Rule 144A.
 Also, the seller and a prospective purchaser designated by the seller must have the right to obtain from the issuer, upon request, certain information on the issuer, unless the issuer falls within specified categories as to which this condition does not apply.